 When you patio gets all green and dirty, it’s tempting to just blast it with chemical cleaner and have done with it.
 However, this might not be the best idea.

-Many patio cleaning products contain biocidal chemicals that can kill plants in your garden if you spray them on your patio.
-As an alternative, there are many organic patio cleaning options you can use that won’t have such drastic effects.
+Many patio cleaning products such as Patio Magic contain biocidal chemicals that can kill plants in your garden if you spray them on your patio.
+As an alternative, you can use many organic patio cleaning options that won’t have such drastic effects.

 In this blog post we’ll consider the harmful side effects of some commercial patio cleaning products, and look at four natural alternatives that will leave your patio sparkling and your plants still flourishing.